0xSardius/0xSardius/README.md

 ## Currently Building
 - Mindshift - agentic mental health application to help you quit negative thinking and improve your mindset
+- Mathchamp - Master math for grades K-5, one quest at a time
 - QuestCaster — Gamified quest tracking with AI coaching on Farcaster

 ## About Me